-We had approximately \$17.9 million in cash and cash equivalents as of June 30, 2015, compared to \$20.0 million at March 31, 2015.
+We had approximately \$13.4 million in cash and cash equivalents as of September 30, 2015, compared to \$17.9 million at June 30, 2015 and \$20.0 million at March 31, 2015.
 In February 2015, we completed an underwritten public offering of 5.46 million shares of our common stock, at an offering price to the public of \$3.50 per share.
 Net proceeds of the offering approximated \$17.5 million.

 In January 2014, we filed a universal shelf registration statement with the Securities and Exchange Commission.
 Under our shelf registration statement, we have the flexibility to publicly offer and sell from time to time up to \$75 million of debt and/or equity securities, approximately \$55 million of which remains available following the February 2015 offering.
-The filing of the shelf registration statement will help facilitate our ability to raise public equity or debt capital to expand existing businesses, fund potential acquisitions, invest in other growth opportunities, repay existing debt, or for other general corporate purposes.
+The filing of the shelf registration statement may help facilitate our ability to raise public equity or debt capital to expand existing businesses, fund potential acquisitions, invest in other growth opportunities, repay existing debt, or for other general corporate purposes.